 Double Crochet Stitch Variations

-The herringbone double crochet (abbrev. hbdc) is a variation of double crochet.
-You will only be making a slight adjustment to the regular dc to produce a solid and compact fabric.
+Abbreviated as Hbdc.
+You will only be making a slight adjustment to the regular DC to produce a solid and compact fabric. - Waffle Stitch

-The granny stripe stitch is one of the most popular double crochet variations.
+This is one of the most popular dc variations.
 It’s known for its unique texture and is often produced in multiple yarn colors.
 This technique is commonly used for Afghans and baby blankets.
-If you’ve come across the classic granny square pattern, it’s like the granny stripe stitch, but in a square shape.
+If you’ve come across the classic granny square pattern, it’s like the granny stripe stitch but in a square shape. - Bobble Stitch

-Earlier, we mentioned that you can make double crochet 5 together.
-The official name for this technique is bobble stitch!
-Making rows of bobble stitches create a fun and playful texture that pops out of the fabric.
+Making rows of bobble stitches with dc5tog creates a fun and playful round bobbly texture that pops out of the fabric. - DC C2C Crochet

 In the US, Double Crochet is abbreviated as dc.

-Double Crochet is called Treble Crochet in the UK, abbreviated tr.
+However, it is called Treble Crochet in the UK, abbreviated tr. -

 The dc symbol looks like a T with a diagonal line across the middle.